sweirton/custom-gpt/README.md

 CUSTOM GPT

 Product Description:
 This project is intended to provide a framework for using an LLM (ChatGPT) to navigate any dataset that's fed to it.
-It's intended to be used as a cusom AI that can be fed specific datasets to fill various end-user needs.
+This should enable it to fill various end-user needs.
 For instance, if you work in a large organization, and you want an advisor that has the most up-to-date policy and regulations, you could feed live up-to-date information to this custom AI and it would be able to feed you back relevant and accurate responses.

 # ------------------------------------------------------ #
 v1.0